pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 will depend on how resources are used (for example, how often new Pods are created), therefore it is impossible to predict what reasonable SLOs might be.

-There shouldn't be a significant performance impact on the Kubelet side as Resource manager component will do its work similarly to the Volume manager: both upper level components of the Resource manager (reconciler and desired state of world populator) will run as goroutines.
+Resource manager component will do its work similarly to the Volume manager, but the overhead and complexity should be lower: both upper level components of the Resource manager (reconciler and desired state of world populator) will run as goroutines.
 Resource preparation should be fairly quick as in most cases it simply